39 Months Gone: 1971 Jaguar SII XKE Coupe – Sold?

 Additional U.S.-inspired changes included a steering lock (which forced the move of the ignition switch to the column and replaced the dashboard-mounted ignition and push button starter), the symmetrical array of metal toggle switches replaced with plastic rockers, and a collapsible steering column to absorb impact in the event of an accident.
 New seats also allowed the fitment of head restraints.

-The engine is easily identified visually by the change from smooth polished cam covers to a more industrial “ribbed” appearance.
-To meet increasing U.S. emissions regulations, Jaguar de-tuned the US bound cars using twin two-barrel Strombergs in place of the former three SUs.
+The change from smooth polished cam covers to a more industrial “ribbed” appearance easily identifies the engine visually.
+To meet increasing U.S. emissions regulations, Jaguar de-tuned the US-bound cars using twin two-barrel Strombergs in place of the former three SUs.
 Combined with larger valve clearances horsepower was reduced from 265 to 246 and torque from 283 to 263.
 Air conditioning and power steering were available as factory options.

 We like the seller’s description of what appears to be a very nicely maintained, low-mileage example featuring a properly redone interior.
 We’re pleased to read about the updates made as well as the sale including the original parts needed to bring the car back to stock.
 We would leave the cooling and oiling improvements in place while we removed the non-original stereo components.
 At least for us, the sound of the inline-six at speed is all the music we need while muscling the non-assisted steering.
 Good luck with the purchase!